Why Working From Home Doesn’t Work For Everyone

 Avoid taking a blanket approach

 The environment in which we work best is a very personal decision.
-Right now, admin the heat of the corona pandemic it’s easy to ditch the office space, reduce your costs and roll out a remote-only operation.
+Right now, among the heat of the corona pandemic it’s easy to ditch the office space, reduce your costs and roll out a remote-only operation.
 But be careful that this decision doesn’t later damage your team once the crisis is over and the dust has settled.

 While some of us are happy to work alone and adapt to a virtual workspace and culture, others will find the lack of face-to-face time stilts their motivation and productivity, and as a result, innovation suffers.